‘God gave the people lands … that they might keep God’s statutes, observe God’s law.’ (45)

 To be fair, it’s a long poem at 45 verses, suitable to be tasted in small portions.
 However, the theme throughout is praise for God’s faithfulness to a people of faith over times of drama and hardship, times of persecution and trial, times of comfort and abundance.

-It harks back to the rather mythical and culturally remote stories of Jacob, sold as a slave, then Israel’s arrival and hard times in Egypt before their eventual Exodus.
+It harks back to the rather mythical and culturally remote stories of Joseph, sold as a slave, then Israel’s arrival and hard times in Egypt before their eventual Exodus.
 Exotic and a different cultural world, perhaps, but the allegory still holds messages for these days of oppression.

 In the final section included in this fourth and last Lectionary appearance of Psalm 105 until Year A again in 2023, Psalm 105 then reminds the hearer of bread from heaven in the wilderness, water from the rock and the land of promise.
 The conclusion states — and with didactic clarity unadorned by the characteristic poetic flights found elsewhere throughout the Psalter — that all of this was so “that they might keep the statues and observe the laws.”